encukou/abi3/ISOLATE_STDLIB_MODULES.rst

   before and after conversion, and if the test fails, add a ``__reduce__`` method that raises ``TypeError``.
 See `PR-21002 <https://github.com/python/cpython/pull/21002/files>`__ for an example.

-- Use strong "back-refs" to the module object to ensure the module state pointer never outlives objects that access module state.
-Keep this in mind for external library callbacks that access module state.
-  (XXX move this to PEP 630)

 These issues will be added to the Devguide to help any future conversions.